storacha/specs/w3-blob.md

 ##### Get Blob Effects

-Receipt MUST not have any effects.
+Receipt MUST NOT have any effects.

 # Coordination